 The SDAB only meets when an appeal is received.
 Dates, times and locations of meetings will be advertised on this calendar and in the Rocky Mountain Outlook with a minimum of five days notice.
 Meetings are held in public, however the SDAB is authorized to deliberate their final decision without the public present.
-You can read all agendas, decisions, and see webcasts of the meeting at SDAB Agendas & Board Orders.
+You can read all agendas, decisions below.

 The SDAB consists of a minimum of four, and a maximum of ten, public members and one member of Council.
-Public members are appointed by Council in late October every year to one or two-year terms.
+Public members are appointed by Council in late October every year to one or two-year terms and must successfully complete an on-line training course, which will be organized by the Town for appointed members.
 Current members are:

 Development permit appeals: The applicant (or agent) can file an appeal if your application has been refused, your application has been approved with conditions unacceptable to you, you have been issued a stop order, you will be affected by a new development or new use of someone’s property, or if a development authority fails or refuses to make a decision within 40 days of receipt of your application.
 The decision of a development authority may be appealed by the applicant for a development permit, a person affected by a stop order, or any person affected by an order, decision or development permit or issued by a development authority.
 In other words, you can appeal a development permit as the applicant or anyone "affected" (e.g. neighbours).

 Subdivision appeals: The applicant (or agent) can file an appeal if your application for subdivision has been refused, your application has been approved with conditions unacceptable to you, or if a subdivision authority fails or refuses to make a decision within 60 days of receipt of your application.
 You can only appeal a subdivision application if you are the applicant (or agent), Town Council, provincial government department, or a school board.
 Neighbours cannot appeal a subdivision application.